ricardorauber/RestService/README.md

 ## REST Service

 Hey there, thanks for coming!
-If you got here is because you are looking for something to help implementing the HTTP requests for you app, right?
+If you got here is because you are looking for something to help implementing the HTTP requests for your app, right?
 That's exactly what this framework does and I hope it fits in your project smoothly.
-You might be wondering why another service and what are the advantages over great frameworks, like Alamofire?
+You might be wondering why another service and what are the advantages over great frameworks like Alamofire, right?
 Well, indeed there are many solutions out there and they are great for sure.
 The only think is that they are so good that they have too much possibilities and I wanted to build something really simple, secure and easy to use.
 Let me show you how it works and you will decide if it's a good solution for you.